 Occupational health and safety are a top priority for our management team.
 We recognize that our operations, and the manufacturing industry in general, inherently involve potential risks and hazards, and we have to manage these appropriately to ensure the safety and well-being of our employees.
 To ensure compliance with health and safety standards, our factories are subject to monthly audits conducted by in-house safety coordinators and auditors and third-party auditors mandated by various external stakeholders.

-Formal health and safety committees, composed of managers, supervisors and production workers have been established at nearly all company-owned production facilities as well as many of our administrative offices and distribution centers.
-These committees meet once a month to review operational performance and discuss preventive measures to be implemented at their respective locations.
-The committees also review any health and safety accidents that may have occurred during the review period and create recommendations for improvements to our health and safety programs.
+Formal health and safety committees, composed of managers, supervisors, and production workers, are established at nearly all Company-owned factories and many of our administrative offices and distribution centres.
+These committees meet once a month to review operational performance and discuss preventive measures at their respective locations.
+They also review any health and safety accidents that may have occurred during the review period, and they create recommendations for improvements.

-In Bangladesh for example, we significantly upgraded our facility following its acquisition in 2010 to ensure we could provide our employees with a safe and healthy workplace.
-In 2014, this facility underwent a rigorous third-party audit by the Bangladesh Fire and Safety Accord to ensure the facility had a proper building and electrical structure.
-Since then, members of the Accord have continued to visit the facility on a regular basis to ensure the proper completion of the remediation plans.
+In Bangladesh, we made significant upgrades to our factory following its acquisition in 2010 to ensure that we could provide our employees with a safe and healthy workplace.
+In 2014, this facility underwent a rigorous third-party audit by the Bangladesh Fire and Safety Accord to ensure it had a proper building and electrical structure.
+Since then, members of the Accord have regularly visited the facility to ensure the proper completion of remediation plans.

 In April of 2020, we mobilized a team of experts that developed and implemented stringent processes to protect our frontline workers during the COVID-19 pandemic.
 We implemented a strict biosecurity protocol at all of our Company-owned factories worldwide and continue to enforce them globally to this day.